grampelberg/kty/README.md

   handled in the provider backend and it is unclear how easy that'll be.
 It is possible in auth0, so I'll go down this route for now.

-- Stabilize the host key by using a cert that all the pods share.
-- Correctly handle SIGTERM.
 - Add prometheus metrics.
 - Implement readiness/liveness probes.